 - Did you experience a total failure in care at any point?

-Get in touch with our experts here at Sheldon Davidson Solicitors; we will quickly assess your situation and let you know whether you have a strong claim.
+Get in touch with our experts here at Sheldon Davidson Solicitors; we will quickly assess your situation and let you know whether you have a strong Lung Cancer Claim.

 I've been a smoker; can I still make a claim?

 Smoking can often, although not always, be a factor in developing lung disease or cancer.
-However, if you contract a disease for whatever reason you are entitled to expect the same level of professional health care as anyone else; if you have suffered as a result of negligent treatment then you may have a claim, regardless of the circumstances.
+However, if you contract a disease for whatever reason you are entitled to expect the same level of professional health care as anyone else; if you have suffered as a result of negligence then you may have a Lung Cancer Claim, regardless of the circumstances.